aumartinez/css-animations/README.md

 See the working sample at: https://accedo-gps.000webhostapp.com/demo/css-bubbles/index.html

 ## CSS + HTML + SVG Bubbles
-This option uses SVG, the downside with SVG, the CSS properties *transform* are not supported at all in IE11 but you can change them and add them as attributes to the SVG element directly.
+This option uses SVG, the downside with SVG, the CSS property *transform* is not supported at all in IE11 but you can change them and add them as attributes to the SVG element directly.

 ### Demo
 See a working demo using these choices at: https://accedo-gps.000webhostapp.com/demo/css-bubbles/svg-bubbles.html